zhenjiao/openlocTest/loc/fr/articles/resource-group-authenticate-service-principal.md

 ## Grant access to and authenticate a service principal using PowerShell

-If you do not have Azure PowerShell installed, see [Comment installer et configurer Azure PowerShell](./powershell-install-configure.md).
+If you do not have Azure PowerShell installed, see [How to install and configure Azure PowerShell](./powershell-install-configure.md).

 You will start by creating a service principal.
 To do this we must use create an application in the directory.
 This section will walk through creating a new application in the directory.